Get the answers you need to make the best decisions. At Katkocin Law Office we can help.

 A. Arbitration is a mechanism by which the disputing parties employ a neutral third party (arbitrator) who listens to both sides of the case and makes a decision on the outcome.
 This decision may be binding or may be subject to further review.
 The process usually is less formal than a trial in court.
 Mediation also uses a neutral third party (mediator), but in a nonadversarial, cooperative process to facilitate discussion with a goal of reaching a mutually satisfactory resolution.

 Have other questions?
-Call my office in Medford, New Jersey, at (609) 953-2000 to get more answers to your litigation questions.
+Call my office in Mt.
+Laurel, New Jersey, at (609) 953-2000 to get more answers to your litigation questions.
 If you prefer, send me an email.